jillnagya/Ada/JNAresume.md

 #### Intern/Volunteer - National Archives and Records Administration
 ##### Mar 2011 - Aug 2011

-As a first-year MA candidate and through firm belief in the power of public archives, I volunteered at the National Archives and Records Administration, working either individually or as part of a team to break through processing goals and make more records accessible to researchers.
-I gained knowledge about series as diverse as court exhibits (RG 21), Forest Service records (RG 95), and education records from the Bureau of Indian Affairs (RG 75).

-During my time as an intern at NARA, I also successfully lobbied for greater social media outreach to engage potential users of a new generation and to publicize new or newly-processed collections.
+During my time as an intern at NARA, I successfully lobbied for greater social media outreach to engage potential users of a new generation and to publicize new or newly-processed collections.

 * Appraised an accession of postmaster scrapbooks of newspaper clippings from Seattle and Washington state, dating to the early 20th century
 * Processed the records of and wrote finding aids for: